Getting Started with OPEA¶

 ).

 Sign up to create an account or log in to Intel® Tiber™ AI Cloud.
-Check if you have sufficient cloud credits and purchase or redeem a coupon if needed.
+Check if there are sufficient cloud credits and purchase or redeem a coupon if needed.
 Go to the “Compute” tab on the left and click on “Instances”.
 In the center of the screen, click on the “Launch instance” button.

-Select your instance configuration, instance type, and machine image which will be Ubuntu.
+Select the instance configuration, instance type, and machine image which will be Ubuntu.

 Note: It is recommended to use the